scverse/governance/mission-statement.md

 ## Goals

-We want to make analysis tools for omics data in the life sciences as accessible as possible.
+We of scverse® want to make analysis tools for omics data in the life sciences as accessible as possible.
 This means:

 - Interoperability -- we focus on developing open, standardized, and efficient file formats to encourage data sharing and reuse.
 - Diversity -- we believe in removing barriers to participation in research, including economic factors and institutional culture.
 Our tools will have the most impact if they are developed by and for a diverse community.